Documentation Index

 Select an authentication key you have or create a new one and click [Next].

-• To create a new authentication key, select Create new authentication key, enter the authentication key name, and click the [Create and save authentication key] button.
+• To create a new authentication key, select Create new authentication key, enter the authentication key name, and click [Create and save authentication key].

 Note